HGARgG-0710/parsers.js/README.md

 The `rewind` method (when present) resets the `Stream`'s state entirely and returns the 0'th element (the new current).

+NOTE: the `any[] | string` is actually any type that is indexable using `number`s (so, for instance, an arbitrary object with right keys could work as well)

 ```ts
 function ArrayTree(arrTree: any[]): {
 	children: (): Tree[]